benfig1127/Data_Mining_Final_Project/index.md

     if isinstance(x, list):
         return [str.lower(i.replace(" ", "")) for i in x]
     else:
-        #Check if director exists.
-If not, return empty string
         if isinstance(x, str):
             return str.lower(x.replace(" ", ""))
         else: